Delicious yellow squash fritters make a great alternative to hash browns. They are wonderfully crispy and flavorful!

 If you have leftovers, you can keep them in an airtight container in the fridge for 3-4 days.

 You can reheat them in the microwave on 50% power, or in a 250F oven.
 They are also good cold, straight out of the fridge!

 👩🏻🍳 I publish a new or updated recipe every month.
 Want these recipes in your inbox?
 Subscribe today!
 You can unsubscribe at any time.

 - 1 lb. yellow squash unpeeled

 - 1 teaspoon Diamond Crystal kosher salt or ½ teaspoon of fine salt

 - 2 tablespoons unsalted butter for frying

 - Shred the squash in your food processor using the shredding attachment.
 Place on clean towels and allow to drain for 10 minutes.
 You can also grate the squash by hand.

-- Carefully flip to the other side and fry 4-5 more minutes, until browned on both sides.
+- Carefully flip to the other side and fry for 4-5 more minutes, until browned on both sides.
 Brush the skillet with more butter and repeat with the remaining squash mixture.